WICG/nav-speculation/speculation-rules-tags.md

 or both.

-These tags are sent to the server with every speculative navigation request, via the new `Sec-Speculation-Tags` header.
+These tags are sent to the server with every same-site speculative navigation request, via the new `Sec-Speculation-Tags` header.
 Examples:

 ```http
 Sec-Speculation-Tags: null